DOE Computational Science Graduate Fellows

 CSGF Contacts at Berkeley Lab

-Dan Martin, a mathematician and member of the Applied Numerical Algorithms Group in the Computational Research Division (and a CSGF alumnus), is the Lab's scientific liaison to the CSGF program and can provide specific information about research opportunities at LBNL.
-Dan can be contacted at DFMartin@lbl.gov.
+Dan Martin, a mathematician and member of the Applied Numerical Algorithms Group in the Computational Research Division (and a CSGF alumnus), is the Lab's practicum coordinator.
+He is the scientific liaison to the CSGF program and can provide specific information about research opportunities at LBNL.
+Dan can be contacted at DFMartin@lbl.gov or +1 510 495 2852

-Jon Bashor, the communications manager for the Lab’s Computing Sciences organization, is the logistics contact for CSGF students.
-Jon can provide general information about the Bay Area, finding housing, getting around Berkeley and completing arrangements for a practicum.
-Jon can be reached at JBashor@lbl.gov or +1 510 486 5849.
+Dan is also the logistics contact for CSGF students and can provide general information about the Bay Area, finding housing, getting around Berkeley and completing arrangements for a practicum.

 Practical Information for CSGF Students at the Lab